 Existing and projected needs summary.
-Figure 25 (on the following page) displays existing and projected housing needs for the city.
+Figure 36 (on the following page) displays existing and projected housing needs for the city.
+The needs analysis relies primarily on data from 2014 (the most recent available); as such the needs table is labeled as 2014 but does reflect a best estimate of current need.

 Existing needs are categorized in two ways:

-Figure 25 (on the following page) displays existing and projected housing needs for the city.
+Figure 36 (on the following page) displays existing and projected housing needs for the city.
 Existing needs are categorized in two ways: